{{ card.label }}

 Subdivision

-A subnational entity such as a state, province, region, county, canton, department, or governorate.
+A subnational unit such as a state, province, region, county, canton, department, governorate, territory, or municipality.

 Pool